List of 24 Gemstones with Names, Colors, & Pictures

 Jade has been treasured in China as the royal gem since at least 2950 BC.
 Given the idea of maintaining the body after death, Jade could be found in the emperors' tombs from thousands of years ago.
 To this day, many individuals believe that Jade will secure them from harm.

 Jade is recognized for its dazzling green and shimmery, smooth shapes, but it is likewise available in lavender, pink, yellow, and white.
-One of the most familiar shapes is the flat, donut-shaped disc called a pi, generally put on as a pendant.
+One of the most familiar shapes is the flat, donut-shaped disc called a pi, which is generally worn as a pendant.

 Wearing a spectacular item of Jade jewelry will certainly make any individual 'green' with envy.